smart-host/slack-merge-queue/README.md

           mode: 'MERGE'
           channel: 'merge-queue'
           merge_ready_message: 'Last PR closed.
 This PR is now up for merge!'
+          # delete_on_cancel: 'true' # uncomment if you want to delete cancelled prs from queue
       # Use the output from the `update_q_on_close` step
       - name: Get the output status
         run: echo "status => ${{ steps.update_q_on_close.outputs.status }}"